D4rk9690/d4rk9690/README.md

 - 📫 Conctact me **depireuxnoah@gmail.com**

-- 📄 Mes exprérience: Étudiez 2 ans a Saint Bart, 3 ans a l'IMT et actuellement étudiant en deuxième a l'IFAPME.
+- 📄 My experiences: Studied 2 years at Saint Bart, 3 years at IMT and now at my second years at IFAPME.

-- 💻 Travail en tant que Developer chez Prismatech SPRL.
+- 💻 Working as Developer at Prismatech SPRL.